StarKRE22/Atomic/Docs/Entities/Names/SHA256EntityNameAlgorithm.md

 - The same input name will **always** yield the same output ID.
 - Useful for consistent, reproducible mappings across sessions or systems.
-- Unlike sequential algorithms, `HashEntityNameAlgorithm` does **not** maintain or depend on internal state.
+- Unlike sequential algorithms, `SHA256EntityNameAlgorithm` does **not** maintain or depend on internal state.
 - Perfect for deterministic systems where ID order doesn’t matter.
 - Slightly slower than sequential algorithms due to cryptographic hashing.
 - Suitable when stability and reproducibility are more important than raw performance.